ryman1/keeweb-wiki/Dropbox-and-GDrive.md

 6. Add the root of your site as the home page URL
 7. Save
 8. Copy the `Application Id` value and place it in KeeWeb's `config.json` under the key `onedriveClientId`
-8. Copy the secret into `onedriveSecret`
+8. Copy the secret into `onedriveClientSecret`